This blog provides information for educational purposes only. Read our complete summary for more info.

 Heat 2 gallons of water (to no more than 120 degrees) and add sugar a few pounds at a time.
 Stir until dissolved and add more sugar.
 Keep adding sugar until all sugar has been added / dissolved.
 Dump this mixture into a fermenter and add 3 more gallons of water.
-Shoot for a final temperature of 96 degrees an adjust heat of additional water accordingly.
+Shoot for a final temperature of 96 degrees and adjust heat of additional water accordingly.
 Add yeast once final liquid temp is 70 degrees.
 Aerate by dumping back and forth between two buckets a few times.
 Shoot for a constant fermentation temperature of 70 degrees for the shortest fermentation time and highest alcohol yield.
-If your house / garage / basement / wherever / isn't this warm, wrap your fermenter in a blanket and use a heating pad if necessary.
+If the distilling environment isn't this warm, wrap the fermenter in a blanket and use a heating pad if necessary.
 Leave it sit for a week to ferment and another week to settle.
-Siphon into still, being careful to not overfill (the vapor cone should not contain any liquid).
+Then, siphon into a still, being careful to not overfill (the vapor cone should not contain any liquid).

 A Brief History of Moonshine:

 The depression, prohibition, and limited access to the mountainous region of Appalachia gave rise to an almost forgotten yet legendary beverage called moonshine.
-“Moonshine” is a generic term for homemade whiskey.
+“Moonshine” used to be a generic term for homemade whiskey.
 The term was coined due to the fact that early “bootleggers” often made their whiskey in the middle of the night, under the light of a full moon – out of sight of neighbors and the law.
+These days it actually refers to a robust commercial market of high proof, unaged, and often flavored spirits, such as the products made by Ole Smoky.
 There is no standard recipe for moonshine; it can be made from any combination of grains in any type of still.
 However, moonshine made in the mountains of Appalachia was traditionally un-aged corn whiskey and was made in copper pot stills.